Running a small business in California? Then you’ll probably need a state business license.

 That’s why we did the hard work for you!

-We dug through the research on how to apply for a California business license, as well as where you can find the website to apply in your specific city.
+We dug through the research on how to apply for a business license in California, as well as where you can find the website to apply in your specific city.

 So if you’ve ever had a question on how (or even where) to apply, you’ll find the answer here.

 It makes sense that if you operate a business in California, you’ll likely need a business license.

 But what if you sell only a few products online from the comfort of your home?
 What if you freelance or do work on the side?